bstadie/rl_starter_kit/10-Advanced-Cluster-Usage/README.md

 User          (uest user login)
 ```

 Save the file updates.
 This creates an alias for the login to Quest.
-The following command will tell ssh to log into the `user@quest.northwestern.edu` using the public key given at the location of the `IdentityFile`
+The following command will tell ssh to log into the `user@quest.northwestern.edu` using the public key stored at the location given in `IdentityFile`

 ```
 ssh quest